pawelniewie/pawelniewiadomski.com/src/content/articles/2016-05-29-building-bitbucket-add-on-in-rails-part-2.md

 ---
-title: "How to build BitBucket Cloud add-on in Rails &rarr; add-on descriptor"
+title: "How to build BitBucket Cloud add-on in Rails → add-on descriptor"
 date: "2016-05-29"
 description: "In this part of the series I'm going to publish BitBucket Connect descriptor.
 This is a file that describes how you want to integrate with BitBucket.
 Edit..."
 tags: